tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 Next, wrap your site in the `TinaProvider`.
 This [provider](https://github.com/tinacms/tinacms/blob/master/packages/tinacms/src/components/TinaProvider.tsx) sets up the editing UI, and provides a [context](https://reactjs.org/docs/context.html) from which we can access the CMS throughout the app.

-Head to `App.js` and follow these steps:
+Open up `src/App.js` and follow these steps:

 ### The Steps